Our hosted Elasticsearch Service is available on AWS, GCP, and Azure. You can try the Elasticsearch Service for free.

 Logstash comes with two settings that simplify sending data to Elastic Cloud: Cloud ID and Cloud Auth.

-The Cloud ID, which can be found in the Elastic Cloud web console, is used by
+Logstash uses the Cloud ID, found in the Elastic Cloud web console, to build the

 If you have several Cloud IDs, you can add a label, which is ignored

 internally, to help you tell them apart.
 To add a label you should prefix your